 Chew on these examples:

 “Love is like liquid.
 There is an infinite wellspring flowing from within.
 In order to take form, it needs a container.
-That is what relationship do: they hold the love.
-Monogamy is the standard issue container whereas non-monogamy must be custom built.”
+That is what relationships do: they hold the love.
+Monogamy is the standard-issue container whereas non-monogamy must be custom-built.”